Judge frees Peru opposition leader Keiko Fujimori

-LIMA, Peru (AP) - Peru's opposition leader Keiko Fujimori was freed by an appeals judge late Wednesday, a week after she was arrested in an ongoing money laundering investigation.
+LIMA, Peru (AP) - An appeals judge has freed Peru's opposition leader Keiko Fujimori a week after she was arrested as part of an ongoing money laundering probe.

 The daughter of former strongman Alberto Fujimori cried as the judge read aloud his ruling Wednesday night.
 Several critics heckled Fujimori as she left the courthouse.